Search waiting | Matsusada Precision

 This image explains frequency band when a capacitive load is connected.

-Output cable of High Voltage amplifiers is not shielded.
-Suppose the output cable has some stray capacity against the ground (earth ground or metal objects).
-In that case, the output voltage will be sinusoidal or stop waveform, and extra current will be drawn.
-As this current draws parallel to the load, the following appearance might be happened.
+The output cables of high-voltage amplifiers are not shielded.
+If stray capacitance exists between the output cable and the ground (earth ground or metal objects), the output waveform may become distorted (sinusoidal or step), and excessive current may be drawn.
+As this current flows in parallel with the load, the following issues may occur:

 A conceptual diagram of leakage current of High Voltage amplifier.